supreethr23/dp-300-database-administrator/Instructions/Lab-Scenario-Preview/Module14.md

-# Lab Scenario Preview: DP-300: Plan and implement a high availability and disaster recovery environment

-## Lab14: Configure geo replication for Azure SQL Database
+# Lab Scenario Preview: Lab14: Configure geo replication for Azure SQL Database

-### Lab overview
+## Lab overview

 As a Database Administrator within AdventureWorks, you need to enable geo-replication for Azure SQL Database, and ensure it is working properly.
 Additionally, you will manually fail it over to another region using the portal.